 Electricity Distribution and Transmission transmit and deliver electricity to approximately 240 communities and rural areas in Northern and Central East Alberta.
-Among those served are the communities of Drumheller, Lloydminster, Grande Prairie, and Fort McMurray as well as the oil sands areas near Fort McMurray and the heavy oil areas near Cold Lake and Peace River.
-Electricity utility service is also provided to three communities in Saskatchewan.
-Electricity Distribution and Transmission is headquartered in Edmonton and has 38 offices throughout its service area.
+Among those served are the communities of Drumheller, Grande Prairie, and Fort McMurray, as well as areas near Fort McMurray, Cold Lake and Peace River.
+Electricity utility service is also provided to three communities in Saskatchewan, including Lloydminster.
+Electricity Distribution and Transmission is headquartered in Edmonton and has 34 offices throughout its service area.